Indians defy India: Ravindra-Patel combo fashions memorable draw for NZ | Sports-Games

 It was one of India's most hard-fought Test matches at home in recent times and no one would grudge the 'Good Men' from New Zealand again showing their wares in adversity.

+Indian batter Shreyas Iyer deservedly and expectedly walked away with the Player of the Match honours for his assured debut which yielded him a century and a half century.

-The only thing that went in favour of India was the low bounce as defending for very long period wasn't an option.
+The only thing that went in favour of India on the final day was the low bounce as defending for a very long period wasn't an option.

 After this draw, there are some probing questions for the team going into the next Test.